harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 The use of this information is governed by our [Privacy Policy](https://harness.io/privacy).

 If you would like us to stop processing your data, or if you have any other questions or requests concerning your data, please contact the [Harness Privacy Team](mailto:privacy@harness.io).
-For more information on how we process your data, see our [Privacy Policy](https://harness.io/privacy).
+For more information on how we process your data, go to our [Privacy Policy](https://harness.io/privacy).

 ### Azure Web Apps

-For an overview of Harness' support for platforms, methodologies, and related technologies, see [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).
+For an overview of Harness' support for platforms, methodologies, and related technologies, go to [Supported platforms and technologies](../../getting-started/supported-platforms-and-technologies.md).

 #### Can I deploy Azure Web Apps?

 Yes.
 Harness can deploy a Docker image or non-containerized artifact for your Azure Web App.
 You can deploy to slots, perform traffic shifting, and swap slots.
-Harness supports common deployment strategies (Basic, Canary, and Blue Green).
+Harness supports common deployment strategies (basic, canary, and blue green).

 For more information, go to [Azure Web Apps deployments](/docs/continuous-delivery/deploy-srv-diff-platforms/azure/azure-web-apps-tutorial).